awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

   `Variable: "{{previousStepName.outputFieldName}}"`
 **Note**
-Creating the output variable is described in more detail in the next section, [About Creating the Output Variable](#automation-branchdocs-awsbranch-creating-output)\.
+Creating the output variable is described in more detail in the next section, [About creating the output variable](#automation-branchdocs-awsbranch-creating-output)\.
 + **Operation**: The criteria used to evaluate the choice, such as `StringEquals: Linux`\.
 The `aws:branch` action supports the following operations:

 **String operations**